AshwinRachha/pixyll/_posts/2020-11-12-EfficientNet_B7_blog.md

 ---
 layout:     post
-title: COVID-19 Chest Xray Detection : A Transfer Learning approach.
+title:      Covid 19 Xray Detection
-tags: deep learning
+date:       2020-11-1 11:21:29
+summary:    We learn how to classify covid, pneumonia and no findings images using efficientnets.
+categories: jekyll pixyll
 ---

 *The coronavirus outbreak has caused a devastating effect on people all around the world and has infected millions.